DanchukIvan/byteflow/docs/about/tutorial/step_1.md

 In our example, we use a simple trigger that limits work with a resource by the number of requests to it.
 Moreover, we mean precisely the number of requests, and not the cycles of sending requests/receiving responses.

 Trigger classes do not store information about previous test results.
-Therefore, if there is some kind of global restriction on a resource, as in our case (limit of 250 requests per day), it needs to be implemented through the totality of all available Yass limiting objects (for example, start collecting data only once a day for the entire limit or split the total available amount requests by number of starts and requests).
+Therefore, if there is some kind of global restriction on a resource, as in our case (limit of 250 requests per day), it needs to be implemented through the totality of all available Byteflows limiting objects (for example, start collecting data only once a day for the entire limit or split the total available amount requests by number of starts and requests).

 For our example, we set a limit of 12 requests (1) per run.
 { .annotate }